Mermade/shins/source/docs.md

 }
 ```

-To request that an [xBalance](#xbalance) transaction is performed, a `Task` object is created that contains instructions on the origin and destination of the balance.
+To request that an [Transfer](#transfer) transaction is performed, a `Task` object is created that contains instructions on the origin and destination of the balance.
 A `Task` associated with a user via the `publicToken` used to authenticate the request.

 ### HTTP Request